JeremySBrown/EFCore/README.md

 ![User Table - With Required Name](./content/user-table-name-required.png)

 Lets add the next entity model `Chore` to our database.
 We have a couple of options.
-We could add another `DbSet<Chore>` property to the `ChoreAppDbContext`, but lets take a different approach by modifying both the `User` class.
+We could add another `DbSet<Chore>` property to the `ChoreAppDbContext`, but lets take a different approach by modifying the `User` class.

 Change the `User` class by adding the following property.
 ```c#